TrumLxrd/Vidplus-Scraper/README.md

 Designed for JavaScript apps (like Sora modules), it supports both movies and TV shows seamlessly!

 ---
-# 🍿 VidPlus.to Module Documentation 🎬

----

-## 🚀 Overview

-The **VidPlus.to Sora module** integrates TMDB (The Movie Database) API 🔎 for discovering movie/TV info and the VidPlus.to streaming platform for fast playback.
-It exposes handy functions to:
-- Search content 🔍
-- Extract metadata 📝
-- List episodes 📺
-- Resolve streaming URLs 🎥

-Designed for JavaScript apps (like Sora modules), it supports both movies and TV shows seamlessly!

----

 ## ⚙️ Quick Setup